“Executives underestimate the percentage of their company’s shares held by firms employing sustainable investing strategies.”

 R. G. Eccles & S. Klimenko

-Beyond contributing to worthy causes and giving back to the communities in which we do business, `sustainability practices and corporate social responsibility (CSR) help businesses communicate and demonstrate their values to shareholders, customers and employees.
+Beyond contributing to worthy causes and giving back to the communities in which we do business, sustainability practices and Corporate Social Responsibility (CSR) initiatives help businesses communicate and demonstrate their values to shareholders, customers and employees.

-Companies must be ready to share their statement of purpose, increase engagement across all the layers of the organisation and improve internal system for measuring and reporting their impact.
+Companies must be ready to share their statement of purpose, increase engagement across all the layers of the organization, and improve internal systems for measuring and reporting their impact.

 Communication is key

-Brite helps businesses to measure, report and communicate their ESG practices and impact.
-It’s not all about sharing CSR stories with the public.
-ESG performance is required by investors and shareholders.
-On top of that, communicating ESG initiatives and ambitions is a great way to engage employees, who are much like consumers in the sense that they are increasingly interested in working with businesses built on strong values that are put into practice on a regular basis.
+Brite helps businesses measure, report and communicate their ESG practices and impacts.
+It’s not all about sharing CSR stories with the public; ESG performance is required by investors and shareholders.
+On top of that, communicating ESG initiatives and ambitions is a great way to engage employees, who are much like consumers in the sense that they are increasingly interested in working for businesses built on strong values that are put into practice on a regular basis.

 We work with you to help you align your operations and engage with the Sustainable Development Goals (SDGs).
-We are making use of the SDG Compass framework as a support tool.
-The framework provides guidance for companies on how to further align strategies, as well as measure and manage their contributions to the realisation of the SDGs.
+We make use of the SDG Compass framework as a support tool.
+The framework provides guidance for companies on how to further align strategies, as well as measure and manage their contributions to the realization of the SDGs.

-The Wedding Cake Model first developed by the Stockholm Resilience Centre and reimagined by Johan Rockström to account for the argument that economies and societies should be seen as embedded parts of the biosphere.
+The Wedding Cake Model first developed by the Stockholm Resilience Centre has since been reimagined by Johan Rockström to account for the argument that economies and societies should be seen as embedded parts of the biosphere.
 This model challenges the traditional understanding that social, economic and ecological development should be regarded as separate parts.